 California Welcome Centers and local tourism agencies can offer good suggestions for all types of lodging, including resorts, hotels, and motels.

-Bed & Breakfasts: California has hundreds of B&Bs, many in historic homes or hotels and a growing number at family-run (and family-friendly) farms, ranches, and vineyards.
+California has hundreds of B&Bs, many in historic homes or hotels and a growing number at family-run (and family-friendly) farms, ranches, and vineyards.
 B&Bs can give a sense of the region's local character, with helpful innkeepers happy to share insider travel tips.
 Your stay also includes breakfast—imagine, just-baked scones, fresh eggs, or strawberries from the garden.
-To reserve a stay at one of nearly 300 B&Bs statewide, visit the California Association of Boutique & Breakfast Inns (CABBI).
+To reserve a stay at one of the nearly 200 B&Bs and inns listed with it statewide, visit the California Association of Boutique & Breakfast Inns (CABBI).

 Or, consider renting a ready-to-roll RV; check individual campsites in advance for any RV restrictions.

 You can also backpack deep into California's expansive wilderness areas—just be sure you have a permit before you head out (check individual locations for permit requirements).

 Many state and national parks permit camping.
 Some popular locations such as Yosemite and Sequoia/Kings Canyon tend to fill up months in advance, so reserve as early as possible.
 Federal lands operated by the Bureau of Land Management, U.S. Forest Service, and U.S. Fish & Wildlife, also have thousands of campsites, which are often uncrowded, even during the summer months.
 There are also many outstanding private campgrounds statewide.